merlab-uw/Klone/Part2.HowToUseSingularities.md

 ```
 module load singularity
 ```
-### Exercise #1: Using the VCFTools singularity, have VCFTools print its version to the terminal
+### Exercise #1: Using the VCFtools singularity, have VCFtools print its version to the terminal

 The exec Singularity sub-command allows you to spawn an arbitrary command within your container image as if it were running directly on the host system
 USAGE: singularity [...] exec [exec options...] <container path> <command>